simonreed/rocktumbler/README.md

 * 2 Space Indentation.
 * Sort gems alphabetically.
 * Organise groups around the block form.
-* Add Gem description and url, making it easier to document what a gem is used for.
+* Add Gem description and url, making it easier to document what a gem is used for (optional).

 It will produce a Gemfile that is compliant with the default config for Rubocop.